MopyKing/champions-hub/README.md

 The project consists of 3 parts, front-end, back-end, and MySQL database.

+The Architecture of this project is described below :

 in order to run the backend and the database (temporarily for now) :

 Prerequisites :